simplesamlphp/simplesamlphp/modules/core/docs/authsource_selector.md

 ## SourceIPSelector

-The SourceIPSelector is an implementation of the `AbstractSourceSelector` and uses the client IP to decide what Authentication Source is called.
+The SourceIPSelector is an implementation of the `AbstractSourceSelector` that uses the client IP to decide what Authentication Source is called.
 It works by defining zones with corresponding IP-ranges and Authentication Sources.
 The 'default' zone is required and acts as a fallback when none